Zeta Piscium

-Zeta Piscium (ζ Piscium, abbreviated Zet Psc, ζ Psc) is a quintuple star system in the zodiac constellation of Pisces.
+Zeta Piscium is a quintuple star system in the zodiac constellation of Pisces.
+The two main components have the proper names Revati (/'reiv@ti/) and Paushna, both traditional names for the system.
 Based upon parallax measurements obtained during the Hipparcos mission, it is located roughly 170 ly distant from the Sun.

 The system consists of a binary star (Zeta Piscium A) and a triple star system (BC), the latter consisting of a spectroscopic binary (B) and a single star (C).
-A's two components are themselves designated Zeta Piscium Aa (officially named Revati /'reiv@ti/) and Ab; B's two components as Ba and Bb.
+A's two components are themselves designated Zeta Piscium Aa (Revati) and Ab; B's two components as Ba (Paushna) and Bb.

 As the star system is 0.21° south of the ecliptic, it can be eclipsed (occulted) by the moon, when close to or at one of its two nodes of its orbit; and is eclipsed by the sun from about 8-10 April.

 Nomenclature

-ζ Piscium (Latinised to Zeta Piscium) is the system's Bayer designation.
+ζ Piscium (Latinised to Zeta Piscium, abbreviated Zet Psc, ζ Psc) is the system's Bayer designation.
 The designations of the three constituents as Zeta Piscium A, B and C, and those of A's and B's components - Zeta Piscium Aa, Ab, Ba and Bb - derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).

-The system is identified with Revati (रेवती, /sa/), one of the Indian nakshatra (lunar mansions).
+The system is identified with Revati (रेवती, /sa/), one of the Indian nakshatras (lunar mansions).
 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
 It approved the name Revati for the constituent Zeta Piscium A on 30 June 2017 and it is now so included in the List of IAU-approved Star Names.
 Where a component letter is not explicitly listed, the WGSN says that the name should be understood to be attributed to the brightest component by visual brightness (component Aa in this case).
+Another name for Revati is Paushna (पौष्ण); the WGSN adopted the name Paushna for Zeta Piscium B (implicitly, component Ba) on 17 September 2026.